 The Early College Alliance Academy (ECA2 or Academy) is a 9th grade program designed to prepare students for the rigors of the Early College Alliance (ECA).
-The Academy expects developmentally appropriate, high achievement of both academic and soft skills from all students.
-Academy students will generally be restricted from enrolling in university courses during their 9th grade year and will move as a single cohort through the 9th grade experience.
+The Academy develops appropriate social-emotional skills and high achievement of both academic and soft skills in students.
+Academy students will generally be restricted from enrolling in university courses during their 9th grade year and will move as a cohort through the 9th grade experience.
 Academy students will begin the process of developing the skills needed to successfully transition into the standard ECA program in their 10th grade year, where they will continue as indicated in their individualized Educational Development Plans.

-Successful Academy students will learn to take responsibility for their own effort, education, and behavior.
-There are no bells, hall monitors, or daily intercom announcements to direct.
-Students are expected to learn how to make smart, sound choices that benefit their learning and success in life, and are taught the tools and skills needed to succeed in self-monitoring.
+Successful Academy students learn to take responsibility for their own efforts, education, and behavior within our community.
+There are no bells, hall monitors, or daily intercom announcements to keep them on track.
+Students are expected to learn how to make smart, sound choices that benefit their learning and success in life and are taught the tools and skills needed to succeed in the larger community.

 The ECA Way: Mission, Vision, Values